sneha-afk/KeplerKV/docs/planning.md

     * For manipulation: INCR, DECR, APPEND, PREPEND
     * Other: LIST, CLEAR, SAVE, LOAD, STATS
 * Most commands can be batched, i.e setting multiple keys at once
-* Data types supported: integers, floats, strings, hetereogenous and multidimensional lists
+* Data types supported: integers, floats, strings, heterogenous and multidimensional lists
 * Saving and loading state from a `.kep` file
 * Cycle detection in RESOLVE to prevent infinite loops
     * RESOLVE will also recursively find identifiers to resolve within lists if requested to
-* Data types can be changed if UDPATE is used with a different type
+* Data types can be changed if UPDATE is used with a different type
 * Data manipulation for certain types
     * Integers, floats: INCR, DECR
     * Lists: APPEND, PREPEND